yudi-wang/STAT-628-Model2/README.md

 ## Repository Structure

 ### 1. Code
-- **Data Preprocessing and Model Building (Jupyter Notebook)**:
+- **Model.ipynb**:
-  - The notebook includes both data preprocessing steps (such as handling missing values and outliers) and model building (using machine learning algorithms for prediction).
+  - The notebook includes both data preprocessing steps (such as handling outliers), model building and model evaluation.

-- **Shiny Code**:
+- **shiny**:
-  - This code runs the Shiny app that provides an interactive interface for users to input their body measurements and get predicted body fat percentages.
+  - This folder runs the Shiny app that provides an interactive interface for users to input their body measurements and get predicted body fat percentages.

+- **shiny.zip**:
+  - This zip file contains the entire Shiny app directory.
+You can download it and run the app locally if needed.

 ### 2. Data
-- **Original Data**: Contains the raw data used for this project.
+- **BodyFat.csv**: Contains the raw data used for this project.
-- **Cleaned Data**: The processed dataset, following data cleaning and feature selection.
+- **bodyfat_amend.csv**: The processed dataset, following data cleaning.

 ### 3. Image
 - Contains various images and plots generated during the data analysis and modeling stages.

 ### 4. Summary
-- A document summarizing the key steps in data cleaning, model building, and findings from the project.
+- A document summarizing the key steps in data cleaning, model building, and model evaluation from the project.

 ### 5. Slides
 - Presentation slides summarizing the project, including the datacleaning, methodology, and results.